ST-Ericsson revamp pushes STMicro to mobile arm

 In addition to modems, ST-Ericsson's strength, today's smartphones use application processors that function in the same manner as a central processing unit (CPU) on a computer, running software and graphics.

-ST-Ericsson has been seen as a "strategic asset" for potential buyers such as Nvidia (NVDA.O), Intel (INTC.O) and Texas Instruments TXI.N, sources familiar with the situation told Reuters last month.
+ST-Ericsson has been seen as a "strategic asset" for potential buyers such as Nvidia, Intel and Texas Instruments, sources familiar with the situation told Reuters last month.

 ST-Ericsson will release first-quarter results after markets in the U.S. close.

-Shares in Ericsson closed 4.4 percent lower at 61.60 crowns, underperforming a 3.3 percent weaker STOXX 600 European technology index .SX8P.
+Shares in Ericsson closed 4.4 percent lower at 61.60 crowns, underperforming a 3.3 percent weaker STOXX 600 European technology index.

-(Reporting by Tarmo Virki, Simon Johnson, Leila Abboud and Supantha Mukherjee; Editing by Helen Massy-Beresford and David Hulmes)
+(Reporting by Tarmo Virki, Simon Johnson and Leila Abboud; Editing by Helen Massy-Beresford and David Hulmes)